cwmaguire/js_doodle/README.md

 "text field 1...6".
 Like I said, screwing around.
 Of course, I'm not so reckless as to forego using git!
 That's just asking for trouble.)

-Between the comments in the various .js files and the commit comments it's possible to figure out what _some_ of the .js files are about.
-Until I implement a non-horrible way of trying out the different animations and drawings each of the .js files in a.html can be uncommented (one at a time) to see what they do.
-They all use the animate() call.
-(I just kept copying the same file, renaming it and tweaking it so it used the same format.)
+I've implemented a script switcher to try out the different scripts.
+The datalist has to be updated manually though.
+I don't yet know how to find available scripts dynamically.

+All the scripts have been updated to use my animation library.
+The number of frames to run the animation can be specified and the animation can be stopped.

 Learnings:
 * Canvas rotations rotate from origin, not center
  * D'oh!
-You can draw "outside" the context so you can put the context in the conext in the center and rotate it around the middle of the canvas
+You can draw "outside" the context so you can put the context in the center and rotate it around the middle of the canvas
 * It takes me a lot of trig to get a point back to where it started after rotating
 * A bottom canvas will show through an empty top canvas